webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ##### 2. Project structure

-We'll add the code for our plugins in the `apps/admin/src/plugins/cssClass` folder so that we can register in to the `admin app` later.
+We'll add the code for our plugin in the `apps/admin/src/plugins/cssClass` folder and we'll pass it to the app later on.

 :::info
 You can place the code for plugins anywhere inside `src` folder.
 For convenience, I like to group all plugins under a single folder named `plugins`.
 :::

-After following later sections of this guide and making changes accordingly.
-The project structure of out `admin` app will look similar to what is shown below.
+The project structure of our `admin` app will look similar to this:

 ```
 ├── src